petkaantonov/apply-pr/README.md

 By default nothing is passed as an option to `git am`.

+**Note** If the PR doesn't apply cleanly and you don't want to fix it you can always discard it by typing `git am --abort`.

 #Safety

 apply-pr will instantly abort if the working directory is not clean or if you are in the middle of a merge/rebase/am/cherry-pick.